measurement-kit/measurement-kit/doc/api/net/connect.md

 The `connect()` function creates a connection to the remote `address` (which typically is a FQDN) and `port` and calls `callback` when done.
-On failure, an error is passed to the callback as its first argument; on success, the first callback argument is `NoError` and the second argument is a `Transport` instance wrapped by a `Var<>` smart pointer.
+On failure, an error is passed to the callback as its first argument, while a valid, but not connected, `Var<Transport>` is passed as its second argument.
+On success, the first
+callback argument is `NoError` and the second argument is a `Transport` instance wrapped by a `Var<>` smart pointer.
 Optionally you can also specify `settings`, a specific `logger` and a specific `reactor`.